Latent variable graphical model selection via convex optimization: Problem statement and background

-\end{enumerate} \end{DEF} The first condition ensures that $S$ provides the correct structural estimate of the conditional graphical model (given by $K_O$) of the observed variables conditioned on the hidden components.
-This property is the same as the ``sparsistency'' property studied in standard graphical model selection \cite{LamF2009,RavWRY2008}.
-The second condition ensures that the number of hidden components is correctly estimated.
-Finally, the third condition ensures that the pair of matrices $(S,L)$ leads to a realizable latent-variable model.
-In particular this condition implies that there exists a valid latent-variable model on $|O \cup H|$ variables in which $(a)$ the conditional graphical model structure among the observed variables is given by $S$, $(b)$ the number of latent variables $|H|$ is equal to the rank of $L$, and $(c)$ the extra correlations induced due to marginalization over the latent variables is equal to $L$.
-Any method for matrix factorization (see for example, \cite{WitTH2009}) can be used to factorize the low-rank matrix $L$, depending on the properties that one desires in the factors (e.g., sparsity).
+When a sequence of estimators is algebraically correct with probability approaching 1 in a suitable high-dimensional scaling regime, then we say that the estimators are \textit{algebraically consistent}.
+The first condition ensures that $\hat{S}$ provides the correct structural estimate of the conditional graphical model of the observed variables conditioned on the latent components.
+This property is the same as the ``sparsistency'' property studied in standard graphical model selection~\cite{LamF2009,RavWRY2008}.
+The second condition ensures that the number of latent components is properly estimated.
+Finally, the third condition ensures that the pair of matrices $(\hat{S},\hat{L})$ leads to a realizable latent-variable model.
+In particular, this condition implies that there exists a valid latent-variable model in which (a) the conditional graphical model structure among the observed variables is given by $\hat{S}$, \textup{(b)} the number of latent variables is equal to the rank of $\hat{L}$, and (c) the extra correlations induced due to marginalization over the latent variables are equal to $\hat{L}$.
+Any method for matrix factorization (e.g.,~\cite{WitTH2009}) can be used to further factorize $\hat{L}$, depending on the property that one desires in the factors (e.g., sparsity).